LinuxCommandLibrary

 -n, --suppress-data

-Don't show DATA portion
+Don't show the DATA portion in output.

 --timeout seconds